wisewolf-oss/nestjs-bufconnect/packages/nestjs-bufconnect/README.md

 This flexibility allows you to choose the right protocol for your application's requirements and security needs.

-#### NOTE
+### NOTE

+- **Steaming support requires HTTP/2 and SSL** (browsers typically don't support HTTP/2 unencrypted)

-You can generate a self-signed certificate quickly to get up and running quickly.
+- You can generate a self-signed certificate to get up and running quickly.

 Install [selfsigned](https://www.npmjs.com/package/selfsigned)